 Regarding treatment areas, one question that typically comes up is “which area can be treated with laser hair removal?”

 “Excluding the area under your eyebrows (or inside the orbital rim), essentially any area can be treated with our acclaimed laser hair removal systems”.
-More discussion revealed that laser hair removals safe, effective and fast treatments can be conducted on the face, neck, underarms, upper and lower arms, bikini line, legs, back, lip, chest and other areas.”
+More discussion revealed that laser hair removals safe, effective, and fast treatments that can be conducted on the face, neck, underarms, upper and lower arms, bikini line, legs, back, lip, chest, and other areas.”
 Additionally, they stated clients should avoid having your laser hair removal treatments over tattooed areas, but recommend making the area hairless BEFORE you get the tattoo there.
 This may cause a fading or in some cases scarring on the tattoo.
 Moreover, it’s necessary to avoid laser procedures during pregnancy.
-And lastly, avoid areas that had been treated with fillers such as Juvederm, Restylane or Radiesse.
+And lastly, avoid areas that had been treated with fillers such as Juvederm, Restylane, or Radiesse.